AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 2. A PyTorch-based neural network, provided it has defined the architecture and implemented the ``forward`` method.

-However, base models are typically trained and make predictions on instance-level data, e.g. single images in the MNIST dataset, and therefore can not directly utilize sample-level data to train and predict, which is not suitable for most neural-symbolic tasks.
+However, base models are typically trained to make predictions on instance-level data, and can not directly utilize sample-level data to train and predict, which is not suitable for most neural-symbolic tasks.
 ABL-Package provides the ``ABLModel`` to solve this problem.
 This class serves as a unified wrapper for all base models, which enables the learning part to train, test, and predict on sample-level data.
 The following two parts shows how to construct an ``ABLModel`` from a scikit-learn model and a PyTorch-based neural network, respectively.

 For a scikit-learn model, we can directly use the model to create an instance of ``ABLModel``.
 For example, we can customize our machine learning model by

 .. code:: python

-    import sklearn
-    from abl.learning import ABLModel

     base_model = sklearn.neighbors.KNeighborsClassifier(n_neighbors=3)
     model = ABLModel(base_model)